The Peculiar Climate of Ballarat

 NORTH AMERICA

-San Francisco, California, lies at the equivalent latitude to us, but we need to look further north, in the Pacific Northwest region of North America, to find temperatures that match Ballarat.
-Portland, Oregon, and Seattle, Washington, are our closest sister-cities there, with very similar average temperatures to Ballarat.
-This region receives higher annual rainfall than us, but the pattern is still the same – loads of drizzle in the winter, and dry in the summer.
-(Ballarat's notorious reputation for constant drizzly weather is outdone here by Seattle, subject of the famous movie line, 'It rains nine months of the year in Seattle!')
-Other similar cities and towns in this region include Kent, Tacoma, and Vancouver in Washington State (not to be confused with Vancouver in Canada), and Salem and Eugene in Oregon.
+Here, Portland and Seattle are our closest sister-cities, with very similar average temperatures to Ballarat throughout the whole year.
+Like our South American relatives, this region also receives slightly higher annual rainfall than us, but the pattern is still the same – loads of drizzle in the winter, and dry in the summer.
+(Perhaps Ballarat's notorious reputation for prolonged drizzly weather is outdone by Seattle, subject of the famous movie line, 'It rains nine months of the year in Seattle!')
+Other similar cities and towns in this region include Kent, Tacoma, and Vancouver USA (not to be confused with Vancouver in Canada) in Washington State, and Salem and Eugene in Oregon.
 Plants native to this region which grow well in our garden include heucheras, penstemons, and lupins.
+Ballarat is also home to a magnificent stand of Douglas firs, native to Oregon.

 EUROPE

 In Europe, the northern Spanish cities of Vitoria-Gasteiz and Pamplona in the Basque Country are our closest relatives.
-The amount of introduced flora we have in common with this region is remarkable, thanks to our near identical climates – these two cities are like us in everything from altitude to annual rainfall, to the wet winter/dry summer pattern, to the average annual temperature range and sunshine hours.
+In fact, Vitoria-Gasteiz, known as the 'Green Capital of Europe', comes in at No. 3 in likeness to Ballarat after Launceston and Christchurch.
+The amount of introduced flora we have in common with this region is remarkable, thanks to our near identical climates – like us in everything from altitude to annual rainfall, to the wet winter/dry summer pattern, to the average annual temperature range and sunshine hours.
+Our most common plantation forests, Eucalyptus and Monterey Pine (Pinus radiata), are also the favoured plantation timbers in this northwest region of 'Green Spain', alongside their native beech and oak forests.
 Even most of our weeds are the same, as are most of the flowers that readily naturalise in our gardens.
-This is the native homeland of some of our all-time favourite naturalised garden flowers, such as aquilegias, foxgloves, sweet scabious (pincushion flower), poppies, and daffodils.
+This is the native homeland of some of our all-time favourite naturalised garden flowers, such as aquilegias, foxgloves, sweet scabious (pincushion flower), poppies, Spanish bluebells, and daffodils.
 Buxus sempervirens, what we call ‘English’ box, has its main native range across this region of northern Spain as well as southern France.
 Other similar cities in western Europe include Gijon and Valladolid in Spain, and Poitiers in France.
 London and Paris are also quite like us, to the extent that Ballarat's climate has more in common with these two cities than with any of Australia's capital cities.

 A visiting Red Spotted Jezebel and one of our own bees, both feeding on sweet scabious, native to Spain and France.